SEX COACH CAITLIN V

 Because a lot of guys, I think they're kind of aggressive about it.
 They just go and try to do it.

-is slowly, slowly, really slowly, like painfully, slowly.
+Really, slowly, painfully slowly.
 I don't mean slowly over one night either.

 So there are so many reasons that anal sex has got the reputation that it has, right?
 So we could just start with like cleanliness and people are like kind of squeaked out.